 I had such a wonderful morning flying through the air, slowly getting closer and closer to the valley floor.
 You ride a total of 2800 metres of wire over 7 different lines.
 I could have carried on for hours.
 Unfortunately, gravity took it’s course and within just one hour we were back on terra firma.

 What can I say?
 If you are travelling to Peru, book Skylodge Adventure Suites!!

 Book it here!

 If you aren’t going to Peru, maybe it’s time to start planning your trip!?
 You won’t regret it.
-Skylodge Adventure Suites is one of the most amazing places (if not THE most amazing) I have ever slept.
-The view is great.
-The mixture of adrenaline and luxury is superb and make it a truly once in a lifetime experience…unless I go back…which is tempting.
+Skylodge Adventure Suites is one of the most amazing places (if not THE most amazing) I have ever slept (just in case this Skylodge review hadn’t made that clear).
+The view is great and even if you are just coming to rock climb or zip wire with Natura Viva, you’ll get the same amazing vista.
+The mixture of adrenaline and luxury is superb and make this a truly once in a lifetime experience…unless I go back…which is tempting.